manoharmadhira/manoharmadhira.github.io/culture/_posts/2022-11-21-cradle-ceremony.md

   - swing
   - saree-uses
 ---
-I
-{: .firstcharacter}
-n southern Indian tradition, children are placed in a Jhoola (Hindi), Uyyaala (Telugu), or Thottil (Tamil) when they are 21 to 29 days old.
+In southern Indian tradition, children are placed in a Jhoola (Hindi), Uyyaala (Telugu), or Thottil (Tamil) when they are 21 to 29 days old.
 Learn how to create a traditional Jhoola or cradle in a top-floor building in the US costing less than fifteen dollars in less than 15 minutes.

 <!--more-->
-{% include show-image.html src="/assets/img/blog/cradle.jpg" caption="Photo by author, Edited using PowerPoint" alt="Saree cradle" %}

 This Jhoola is tested with 40 lbs (18 kg) weight, which is twice the expected weight of the child in the Jhoola.

 ## Background